Attachmate Worldwide | Contact Us | NetIQ.com

 Deploying Custom Secure Shell Settings

-1. Create the following copies of your SSH files.
-(These are the file names used for configuring machine-wide settings.)
+1. Create the following copies of your Secure Shell files.
+These are the file names used for configuring system-wide/global settings.

 • Create a copy of config called ssh_config.